top of page

 Developer team: Silvia Fuentes y Camilo Mutis.

-* Project developed with the Association's own resources, donations and funds raised through different self-managed events (such as an improvisation show and a poetry recital).
+* Project developed with the Association's own resources, donations and fundraising through different self-managed events (such as an improvisation show and a poetry recital).

 > Photos of the process.